wesleyegberto/java-new-features/java-21/README.md

   * unnamed class:
     * any method declared in a source file without an enclosed class will be considered to be member of an unnamed top-level class
     * the compiler requires an unnamed method to have a valid main method to be launched
+    * we cannot use javadoc tool to generate documation from a unnamed class (doesn't have a accessible API from other class)
     * unnamed class is always final and cannot implement or extends any class other than `Object`
       * is equivalent to the following usage of anonymous class declaration:
       ```java